paldeep-singh/memories/README.md

 Tests can be run using `npm run test`.

-Tests are written using [jest](https://jestjs.io/)(specifically the [jest-expo](https://www.npmjs.com/package/jest-expo) preset) and [React Native Testing Library](https://callstack.github.io/react-native-testing-library/).
+Tests are written using [jest](https://jestjs.io/) (specifically, the [jest-expo](https://www.npmjs.com/package/jest-expo) preset) and [React Native Testing Library](https://callstack.github.io/react-native-testing-library/).
 [Faker.js](https://fakerjs.dev/) is used to generate fake realistic data for tests.

 ## Components